LYL-Radio/react-native-audio/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/AudioExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-audio`.
+To edit the Swift files, open `example/ios/example.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-audio`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeaudio` under `Android`.